Child Support and College Expenses in New Jersey

-Figuring out child support and the division of child expenses for children causes much conflict in many cases.
+Figuring out and the division of child expenses for children causes much conflict in many cases.
 However, the real fun begins after the children head to college.

 NJ Child Support Laws Regarding College